We’re Here to Help

 Answers to Common Questions

-Foundation Medicine test results offer three possible options for you and your doctor to consider in your treatment:
+Foundation Medicine testing looks at the genes inside your cancer cells to find mutations (also called alterations) and other biomarkers.
+The test results may provide potential options for you and your doctor to consider in your treatment:

-FDA-approved therapies: We identify approved targeted therapies or immunotherapies that may help you based on the mutations and biomarkers found in your cancer.
+Therapies you may be eligible for: We identify FDA-approved targeted therapies or immunotherapies that may help you based on the mutations and biomarkers found in your cancer.
 These therapies may have been approved for your cancer type or they may have been approved in other cancer types.

-Rule out therapies: We look at hundreds of important genes to help your doctor know which medicines may not work for you.
+Rule out therapies: We look at over 300 important genes to help your doctor know which treatments may not work for you.

-Clinical trials: We match your results with medicines that are currently in development through clinical trials.
+Clinical trials: We match your results with treatments that are currently in development through clinical trials.
 Talk to your doctor about which clinical trial options may be available and if you might qualify.

 From the time we receive your biopsy or blood sample, the typical turnaround time for a Foundation Medicine test is about two weeks.
 The report will be delivered to your physician.

-Results can be shared with the patient per request via email, fax, or mail by contacting the Foundation Medicine Care Team at email@example.com or by calling +1 (888) 988-3639.
+A copy of the report can be shared with a patient if you request it by contacting our Client Services Team at email@example.com or by calling +1 (888) 988-3639.

 We’re Here to Help

-If you didn’t find what you need or want to talk to someone further, our Care Team is on hand to help.
-Call +1 (888) 988-3639 or email firstname.lastname@example.org.
+If you didn’t find what you need or want to talk to someone further, our Client Services team is on hand to help.
+Call +1 (888) 988-3639 or email email@example.com.

-2Medicare and Medicare Advantage members have coverage of FoundationOne CDx and FoundationOne Heme in accordance with the Centers for Medicare and Medicaid Services (CMS) national coverage determination (NCD) criteria
+2Medicare and Medicare Advantage members have coverage of FoundationOne CDx, FoundationOne Liquid CDx and FoundationOne Heme in accordance with the Centers for Medicare and Medicaid Services (CMS) national coverage determination (NCD) criteria

 Important Safety Information